College Prep Testing

 Non-standardized testing is helpful to those who have a diagnosed and properly documented learning disability or physical handicap.
 The ACT and the College Board offer extended time or untimed testing for those who qualify.
 Students who believe they qualify for such testing should meet with Ms. Cherveny for specific information about registration and testing plans.

-Fee waivers are available to juniors and seniors for the ACT, the SAT I, and SAT II exams.
+Fee waivers are available to juniors and seniors for the ACT and SAT exams.
 Students who believe they may qualify because of demonstrable economic need should check with the College Counseling Office as soon as possible.
 An ACT or SAT fee waiver may qualify a student for an application fee reduction or waiver at various colleges.
-Such a waiver also makes a student-athlete eligible for a waiver of the NCAA clearinghouse fee.